declerambaul/ProbReM/documentation/about.rst

 |probrem| is built on the DAPER specification of a PRM, thus it requires the data to be modelled with a entity-relationship diagram.
 The  probabilistic structure defines the dependencies among the probabilistic attributes of the entity-relationship model.
 The parent and the child attribute of a dependency can be associated with different entities or relationships; Getoor et al. refer to the path from child to parent attribute the *slotchain* whereas Heckerman et al. associate a more general *constraint* with the dependency instead.
 The traditional *slotchain* is the most common *constraint*, |probrem| makes use of both expressions depending which one is more appropriate in the context.
 Relationships are either of type `1:n` or `m:n`, therefore it is possible that attribute objects have multiple parent attribute objects for the same probabilistic dependency.
 Aggregation of the parent attribute objects is a common way to deal with this problem, |probrem| allows to define `generic aggregation functions` (avg, min, max).
 Different inference methods have been implemented, all of which are based on `Markov Chain Monte Carlo <http://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo>`_ methods.
-The paper `An Approach to Inference in Probabilistic Relational Models using Block Sampling` [6]_ - the first publication making use of |probrem| - details the basic inference algorithm used.
-Please see :ref:`Extensions <extensions>` for current and future work.

 The section :ref:`Using ProbReM<using_probrem>` illustrates the approach used in |probrem|, and the :ref:`example model<example_model>` is a walkthrough with an applied example.
 For theoretical background, we recommend `Introduction to Statistical Relational Learning` [3]_ by Lise Getoor \& Ben Taskar for an excellent introduction to the different approaches introduced in the SRL field.
 For more background on using `MCMC` in graphical models, D. Koller \& N. Friedman's `Probabilistic Graphical Models: Principles and Techniques` [5]_ is an excellent reference.